-Since shorts usually do not get a theatrical release, they find their audience online, at exhibitions, or film festivals around the world.
-Especially at festivals these movies are more often than not presented together with other shorts in a program.
-The pairing of movies is nothing exclusive to the short film since double and even triple features have been part of the cinematic experience since the establishment of the feature length film (Gomery, 1992, p.
+Since shorts are rarely given a theatrical release, they often find their audience online, at exhibitions, or film festivals around the world.
+Especially at festivals, these films are more often than not presented together with other shorts in a programme.
+The pairing of movies is not exclusive to short films, as double and even triple features have been part of the cinematic experience since the establishment of the feature-length film (Gomery, 1992, p.
 77).
-Especially during the great depression in the 1930s, the so-called duals became a new way to get more people to go to the movies.
-This was when studios started producing B movies which were made "cheaply, with second-rate stars and running times of about sixty minutes" (Schatz, 1999, p.
+Especially during the Great Depression in the 1930s, the so-called duals became a new way to encourage more people to go to the movies.
+This was when studios started producing B-movies which were made "cheaply, with second-rate stars and running times of about sixty minutes" (Schatz, 1999, p.
 43).
 The idea was to keep their formulaic and cost-effective production going to finance the production of their big A-movies (ibid.).
-The pay-one-watch-two strategy became predominant through the 1940s and was popular, especially among younger audiences (Gomery, 1992, pp. 77-78).
+The pay-one-watch-two strategy became predominant throughout the 1940s and was particularly popular among younger audiences (Gomery, 1992, pp. 77-78).
 Others opposed double features, complaining about "eye strain and fatigue" and that "'[g]ood' films were often paired with 'poor' films" (ibid., p.
 78).
-Programmers at the time tried to fix this by pairing movies that would appeal to the audience while also maximizing revenue (Fox, 2017, p.
+Programmers at the time attempted to address this issue by pairing movies that would appeal to the audience while also maximizing revenue (Fox, 2017, p.
 13).
 Later, the complaint of always having to watch a 'poor' movie prior to a 'good' one was embraced and embedded specifically within so-called "contrast programming" (Lameris, 2017, p.
 159).

-Lameris shows in her chapter Framing Programmes how film museums presented their programs over the years.
+Lameris shows in her chapter, "Framing Programmes," how film museums have presented their programmes over the years.
 She states that "positioning objects adjacent to one another, [...] produces a semantic connection" (Lameris, 2017, p.
 151).
-The Soviet Lev Kuleshov already demonstrated in the early 20th Century that the adjacent images and shots are not only in strong relation to each other but also influence the way the audience perceives their contents.
-According to Lameris the fundamental idea of montage theory also applies to movies: "[The] most common way of presenting films 'in context' with each other [...] is by screening them on the same evening" or by connecting them thematically (ibid.).
-With program booklets, lectures, and an exhibition, the museum would inform the audience on how they would have to see, read, and contextualize the films presented in the program.
-Around the mid-1950s a new strategy emerged that would enforce a new reading mode on the spectator.
+The Soviet filmmaker Lev Kuleshov had already demonstrated in the early 20th Century that adjacent images and shots are not only in a strong relation to each other but also influence the way the audience perceives their content.
+According to Lameris, the fundamental idea of montage theory also applies to movies: "[The] most common way of presenting films 'in context' with each other [...] is by screening them on the same evening" or by connecting them thematically (ibid.).
+With programme booklets, lectures, and an exhibition, the museum would inform the audience on how to view, read, and contextualise the films presented in the programme.
+Around the mid-1950s, a new strategy emerged that would enforce a new reading mode on the spectator.
 With the addition of a prelude to the main film, the museum would focus on the difference in status of the selected movies (ibid., pp. 158-159).
-The prelude would mostly consist of a "primitive curiosity" that would further elevate and emphasize the quality of the main movie that was labeled as "art" - hence "contrast programming" (ibid., p.
+The prelude would mostly consist of a "primitive curiosity" that would further elevate and emphasize the quality of the main movie that was labeled as "art"-hence "contrast programming" (ibid., p.
 159).
 "The so-called failures were presented as anonymous pieces of film without mentioning their creators or their year of production; they were simply presented as old and unsuccessful" (ibid., p.
 160).
-This shows that their only value was to elevate the subsequent film and that it was not meant to be presented outside of the program.
-This is not state-of-the-art programming anymore since it goes against the fundamentals of current curators who seek to be sympathetic and respectful to the films in their programs (Damiens, 2020, p.
+This indicates that their sole purpose was to enhance the subsequent film, and it was not intended to be shown outside of the programme.
+This is no longer state-of-the-art programming, as it contradicts the current curators' desire to be sympathetic and respectful towards the films in their programmes (Damiens, 2020, p.
 44).

-2.2 Programming and curating
+2.2 Programming and Curating